Dec 6th, 2019

 Is there an onsite manager, owner or point person at the lodge?

 Justin Johns is the owner/operator and is on hand to show guests the best possible trip he can.
-His son Conner and daughter Kia are also present for much of the season and help guide and do some of the cooking.
-Alan has been the long-time cook and is also on hand each day to help with any of your needs.
+His son Conner and daughter Kia can also make appearances to help around the lodge, even guide and do some of the cooking.

 Is there internet and cell service?

 The lodge does have limited internet via satellite, best for only simple emails.
 Cell phones will not work.

 The lodge does some fishing out of the boat but they rely mostly on wade fishing.
 During certain times, some longer off-trail hiking trips to remote tributaries are also available.
 Most weeks have opportunities to fish dry flies for trout and grayling, and during mid-August through early September the egg fishing can be great.
 Streamer tactics take a good number of fish early and late in the season as well.

 The target species are rainbow trout, grayling, Arctic char and northern pike.
 There will be sockeye salmon in the waters, but typically are not targeted.

 Your catch rates depend on what you may be targeting.
 Trophy pike fishing might have you hooking only a few a day, while trout, grayling and char can be quite productive.
 For folks that are trout hunters, having double digit days is common.

 Many small streams will have you fishing in solitude, but on the larger systems, especially the Agulapak, you should expect to see other anglers.
 The area is quite remote, so you can expect some quiet and if you seek solitude, you will be able to find it.

 Is there wade fishing?